 In June 2018, SunPower entered into a Revolving Credit agreement which entitled us to an uncommitted, on demand import and export combined financing of \$50.0 million through Standard Chartered Bank Malaysia Berhad at a 1.5% per annum over LIBOR interest rate over a maximum financing tenor of 90 days.
 The interest rate for the Revolving Credit agreement was updated to 1.5% per annum over SOFR interest rate over a maximum financing tenor of 90 days in August 2022.
-As of July 2, 2023 and January 1, 2023, the outstanding amount of face value of this outstanding debt was \$35.0 million and \$50.0 million, respectively, recorded in "Short-term debt" on the Condensed Consolidated Balance Sheets, the total amount of which will mature in fiscal year 2023.
-During the three and six months ended July 2, 2023, the Company recorded interest expense of \$0.7 million and \$1.4 million, respectively, related to this debt, which is reported as "Interest expense, net" on the Condensed Consolidated Statements of Operations.
-During the three and six months ended July 3, 2022, the Company recorded interest expense of \$0.3 million and \$0.5 million respectively.
+As of April 2, 2023 and January 1, 2023, the outstanding amount and face value of this outstanding debt was \$50.0 million, recorded in "Short-term debt" on the Condensed Consolidated Balance Sheets, the total amount of which will mature in fiscal year 2023.
+During the three months ended April 2, 2023 and April 3, 2022, the Company recorded interest expense of \$0.7 million and \$0.2 million, respectively, related to this debt, which is reported as "Interest expense, net" on the Condensed Consolidated Statements of Operations.